primus/primus/README.md

 ##### transport

-The transport object allows you to add transport specific configuration in to Primus.
-We only recommend using this if understand and accept the following
+The transport object allows you to add a transport specific configuration.
+We only recommend using this if you understand and accept the following
 consequences:

-- Primus will attempt to override properties that it needs in order to function properly inside this configuration.
+- Primus will try to override configuration properties that are needed to ensure a correct functioning.
-- We might start using options without any announcements or major version bumps.
+- We might start using options without any announcement or major version bump.
-- Expect your client and it's connection to malfunction once you switch between different transports as these are configuration changes that are specific to the bundled transformer library/client.
+- Expect your client and it's connection to malfunction once you switch between different transports, as these configurations are specific to the bundled transformer library/client.
-- Bugs and bug reports that caused by using this functionality is closed immediately.
+- Bugs and bug reports caused by using this functionality are closed immediately.

-Having that said, this does give you ultimate freedom while still getting the benefits of Primus.
+Having that said, this gives you total freedom while still getting the benefits of Primus.

 #### primus.write(message)